tsdconseil/opencv-demonstrator/doc/build-instructions.md

  (3) Always with the terminal, go inside libcutil folder, and build: cd libcutil; make

- (4) Now do the same in the ocvext and ocvdemo folders: cd ../ocvext; make cd ../ocvdemo; make
+ (4) Now do the same in the ocvext and ocvdemo folders (for some reason you have to manually create the `build` folder in the `ocvext` folder):

+  cd ../ocvext; mkdir build; make cd ../ocvdemo; make

  (5) While you are still in the ocvdemo folder, you can now execute the demo:
   ./build/debug/ocvdemo.exe

 Notes:
   - While calling ocvdemo.exe, you can add the "-vv" option to see the debug traces on the terminal,
   - The ".exe" extension may seem useless on Linux, but it's because the same Makefile is used on Windows and Linux.
 In the future, it should be removed under Linux!
   - You must be in the ocvdemo folder when calling ocvdemo.exe, because it will look for constant data files (xml, images) relative to this folder.
   - Only when this folder does not exist, then the application will look in the "/usr/share/ocvdemo/data/" folder for the constant data files.
 But the data files should have been copied there through the installer / .deb package (which is not written).
   - There is another data folder that will be used by the application, where user specific files will be stored (application journal, application configuration, language selection).
 This folder may be:
     - ~/.ocvdemo on Linux, where ~ is the current user home folder
     - c:/appdata/.../current user/.../roaming/ocvdemo on Windows (the exact path is dependant on Windows version).